jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

 * speciesHAB.temp8: as above, but for HAB
 * LR: likelihood ratio.
 How much more likely is the full model than the reduced model
 * P.Value: an uncorrected P.value.
 Don't use this.
 * FDR: P.value corrected for multiple testing.
-USe this one.
+Use this one.

 #### Exercise 7
-Find the top genes differntially expressed by changing temperature.
-How many genes have significant changes in expression between 8 and 25? (hint: you do not need to rerun everything...start with the glmLRT() call, changing the coefficents and placing the results in a new object, like lrt.temp)
+Find the top genes differentially expressed by changing temperature.
+How many genes have significant changes in expression between 8 and 25? (hint: you do not need to rerun everything...start with the glmLRT() call, changing the coefficients and placing the results in a new object, like lrt.temp)